Bicycle & Walking Updates

 Shasta Lemurian Classic - Local mountain bike race for over 20 years.
 Race the trails in Whiskeytown with three ride options: Short Course (8 miles), Intermediate Course (20 miles) and Long Course (26 miles).
 Held the last Saturday in April.

 Shasta Wheelmen Jamboree - An annual ride of mileage options of 100, 50, 25, or a 15 mile family friendly option.
 Sponsored by Shasta Wheelmen.
-Held the 1st Sunday in May.
+Will be held Saturday, October 10, 2015.